elricstorm/rails-for-windows/docs/chap02.md

 * VirtualBox
 * Structuring and Organizing your Development Area
 * IDE and Text Editors
-* PowerShell Scripting
-* NuGet & Chocolatey
 * Handling Proxies

 ### [VirtualBox] (https://www.virtualbox.org/)

 VirtualBox is a cross-platform virtualization application.
 What does that mean?
 For one thing, it installs on your existing Intel or AMD-based computers operating system.
 Secondly, it extends the capabilities of your existing computer so that it can run multiple operating systems (inside multiple virtual machines) at the same time.
 So, for example, you can run Windows 8, Windows 8.1 preview, and even Linux on your Windows PC, all alongside your existing applications.
 You can install and run as many virtual machines as you like -- the only practical limits are disk space and memory.

 VirtualBox is free and the binaries are released under the terms of the GPL version 2 license.
 Visit the [downloads] (https://www.virtualbox.org/wiki/Downloads) section to find the latest platform package for Windows hosts.

 If you plan to not utilize virtualization in development, you can skip the download and install of VirtualBox.

 Once installed you can read up on using VirtualBox by accessing the [User Manual] (http://dlc.sun.com.edgesuite.net/virtualbox/4.3.4/UserManual.pdf).
 We will go over VirtualBox more in Chapter 3.

 ### Structuring and Organizing your Development Area

 Before beginning any new development project it is important to determine the layout and structure of your working area.

 ##### Virtual or Local

 VMs have their advantages.
 The ability to build an environment in minutes, test or isolate application scenarios, and then break it all down in moments can be a wonderful thing.
 VMs operate independently and don't affect any local configurations at all.
 If you plan on staying with a simple structured environment with very few base changes, you may decide to keep a local non-virtual environment.
 If you plan on setting up a VM see **Chapter 03:**  **Virtualization** and then come back here.
 Otherwise, let's continue on.

 ### Design your environment on paper

 Sometimes the simplest approach to deciding where things are going to go and how things will work is just to take out a piece of paper and start writing your ideas down as a form of questions.

 ###### Questioning and Setting Your Own Expectations